SymfonyCasts/symfony-ux/sfcasts/turbo/no-preview.md

 filled-in form fields and validation errors.

 Then, when we clicked back to the registration page, that snapshot was restored with errors and all.
-A moment later, when the AJAX call finished, the fresh content - with an empty form - replaced the snapshot.
+A moment later, when the Ajax call finished, the fresh content - with an empty form - replaced the snapshot.

 This is a known issue with submitted forms.
 And... well... maybe it's not really an